Aile0n/calendar-java/README.md

 The UI is localized in German and provides buttons for creating events, importing/exporting, and switching storage mode in-app.

 For a beginner-friendly walkthrough of the codebase, see CODE_EXPLANATION.md.
+For an end-to-end creation story and build steps in German, see PROJEKT_ERSTELLUNG.md.

 ## Tech Stack